planetscale/schemadiff/README.md

 - `load`: read a table, view or full schema, validate, normalize, and output the normalized form.
 - `diff`: given two schemas, _source_ and _target_, output the DDL (`CREATE`, `ALTER`, `DROP`) statements that when applied to the _source_ schema, result in _target_ schema.
 The output is empty when the two schemas are identical.
 - `ordered-diff`: similar to `diff` but stricter, output the DDL in a sequential-applicable order, or fail if such order cannot be found.
-This operation resolves dependencies between the diffs themselves, such as changes made to both tables and views that depend on those tables, or tables inovled in a foreign key relationships.
+This operation resolves dependencies between the diffs themselves, such as changes made to both tables and views that depend on those tables, or tables involved in a foreign key relationships.
 - `diff-table`: given two table definitions, _source_ and _target_, output the `ALTER TABLE` statement that would convert the _source_ table into _target_.
 The two tables may have different names.
 The output is empty when the two tables are identical.
 - `diff-view`: given two view definitions, _source_ and _target_, output the `ALTER VIEW` statement that would convert the _source_ view into _target_.
 The two views may have different names.
 The output is empty when the two tables are identical.